Null3rror/GitHub-Action-Runner-Deployer/README.md

 2023-08-05 18:26:02Z: Listening for Jobs
 ```

-Now check your organization or repository and see if the runner is added.
+Now check your organization or repository and see if the runners are added.